-- Can provide service for up to 3000 residents. - System can be connected via a Cellular connection using DKS Cellular Services; via the Internet using DKS Data over the Internet Services for VoIP and/or programming; POTS (Plain Old Telephone Service) using DKS IM Server or your own modem - Note: DKS does not guarantee modem connections via the PSTN (Public Switched telephone Network). - ONE TOUCH CALLING provides the easiest to use system on the market. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants, answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - Transaction buffer stores the last 8000 events and has its own backup power source to retain memory during power outages. - View the LIVE transactions "real-time" on a PC. - Control the phone entry system relays directly from a PC (Rev Y and higher boards only). - True Anti-Pass Back feature. - Up to 255 programmable area codes (Rev E and higher boards only) allow the system to be used in areas requiring 10 and 11-digit dialing. - Two internal relays allow the system to control a main entry point plus one additional entry point.
+- Can provide service for up to 3000 residents. - Can store up to 8000 card, transmitter or digital PIN codes. - System can be connected via a Cellular connection using DKS Cellular Services; via the Internet using DKS Data over the Internet Services for VoIP and/or programming; POTS (Plain Old Telephone Service) using DKS IM Server or your own modem - Note: DKS does not guarantee modem connections via the PSTN (Public Switched telephone Network). - ONE TOUCH CALLING provides the easiest to use system on the market. - System keypad will emit DTMF tones after a call is answered allowing the system to be used with auto-attendants, answering machines, etc. - Directory codes can be set from 1 to 4 digits in length and can be randomly assigned. - Transaction buffer stores the last 8000 events and has its own backup power source to retain memory during power outages. - View the LIVE transactions "real-time" on a PC. - Control the phone entry system relays directly from a PC (Rev Y and higher boards only). - 31-security levels total (security level 00 always denies entry, security level 01 always admits entry), with 29 programmable security levels, each with four time zones allows you to control and restrict user access as needed. - Programmable holiday schedule. - Facility codes can be enabled or disabled.
+Store up to 10 different facility codes. - True Anti-Pass Back feature. - Up to 255 programmable area codes (Rev E and higher boards only) allow the system to be used in areas requiring 10 and 11-digit dialing. - Three internal relays allow the system to control a main entry point plus two additional entry points. - System can be expanded to control up to 48 entry points in addition to the main entry point.
+Expansion boards are required (one for each additional entry point) and are not included with the system.
+Expansion boards also provide output for door ajar and forced entry alarms. - Optional elevator control board(s) can control up to four elevators with each elevator serving up to 64 floors. - System will interface with selected models of DKS DoorKing vehicular gate operators to provide gate operator information and data (requires a Tracker Expansion board for each gate operator that is to send data to the system).

 Included with the system is an extra random keyed cabinet lock.
 If desired, for added security against unauthorized entry into the system, the standard lock may be replaced with the random lock.

 Note: DoorKing cannot replace this specific lock or keys if lost.